SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 a protocol or a class.
 The list can contain at most one class.

+When a protocol-constrained type contains type aliases, it's possible for the same protocol to appear more than once in the definitions --- duplicates are ignored.
+For example,
+the definition of ``PQR`` in the code below is equivalent to ``P & Q & R``.

+.. testcode:: protocol-composition-can-have-repeats

+    -> typealias PQ = P & Q
+    -> typealias PQR = PQ & Q & R

 .. langref-grammar

     type-composition ::= 'protocol' '<' type-composition-list? '>'